Vaccine may help relieve long-haul COVID-19 symptoms

 While the evidence is still largely anecdotal, it may be that a COVID-19 vaccination can actually improve long-haul symptoms or, in some cases, cause them to disappear altogether.

-According to an article published by NPR last week, the evidence so far includes 40% of the 577 long-haul patients contacted by support organization Survivor Corps reporting an improvement after their vaccination; a report from Dr. Daniel Griffin of Columbia University Medical Center that up to 40% of the patients in his long-term study are seeing an improvement; and a small UK study that found about 23% of long-haul patients saw an increase in symptom resolution.
+According to an article published by NPR last week, the evidence so far includes 40% of the 577 long-haul patients contacted by support organization Survivor Corps reporting an improvement after their vaccination.
+Another report from Dr. Daniel Griffin of Columbia University Medical Center that up to 40% of the patients in his long-term study are seeing an improvement.
+And a third small UK study that found about 23% of long-haul patients saw an increase in symptom resolution.

 Dr. Waddell cautions, however, that it’s too early to take this information as read, and not all the evidence yet supports the theory.